The Secret to Longevity and Healthy Hearts: A Minestrone Recipe for Soup Nights

 1 cup water

-1 (14-ounce) can fat-free, less-sodium chicken broth
+1 (14-ounce) fat-free, less-sodium chicken broth

 5 tablespoons no-salt-added tomato paste

-1/4 cup uncooked ditalini (very short tube-shaped pasta) I used penne pasta
+1/4 cup uncooked ditalini (very short tube-shaped pasta).
+I used penne pasta

 1/2 cup rinsed and drained canned Great Northern Beans (I used a whole can of white kidney beans)